meleongg/melvinteo.com/posts/traffic-light-strategy.md

 I hope the Traffic Light Strategy proves itself useful.

-A plethora of Webwork Greens awaits you!
+A plethora of WebWork Greens awaits you!